 To avoid this and have good food hygiene, each colored cutting board represents one food group that should only be cut on that specific board.
 Color-coded boards help you easily keep track of what food has been cut on which board.

-Cutting Board Colors and their Meanings
+Cutting Board Colors and Their Uses

 *Some people like to use yellow cutting boards cooked meat, poultry and fish and brown cutting boards for root vegetables, such as carrots, potatoes, turnips and parsnips.
 It depends on personal preference and what works for you.